jkeohan/bonus_lectures/AWS/api-gateway-lambda-full-crud/api-gateway-path-params..md

 ### Testing Via API Gateway

-Let's run another test via the API gateway and confirm that it now returns the id passed via the path params.
+Let's run another test via the API gateway and confirm that passes the id in the path params.
 We should see the following:

 <img src="https://i.imgur.com/lr2dTCg.png">